i-wangila/klinate/README.md

 **For Android:**
 1. Download `google-services.json` from Firebase Console
-2. Place it in `android/app/` directory
+2. Copy `android/app/google-services.json.example` to `android/app/google-services.json`
+3. Replace the placeholder values with your actual Firebase configuration

 **For iOS:**
 1. Download `GoogleService-Info.plist` from Firebase Console
 2. Place it in `ios/Runner/` directory

 **For Web:**
-1. Configuration is handled via `lib/firebase_options.dart`
+1. Copy `lib/firebase_options.dart.example` to `lib/firebase_options.dart`
-2. Update the file with your Firebase web app credentials
+2. Replace the placeholder values with your actual Firebase web app credentials from Firebase Console

 #### Step 4: Enable Firebase Services